 Hours: Mon-Sun 12pm-9pm

 The epicentre of the seafood industry and fittingly, where you go if you want the freshest seafood in Sydney.
-Quantity and Quality is the name of the game when it comes to the Sydney Fish Market.
+Quantity and Quality is the name of the game when it comes to the 16 Most Romantic Restaurants in Sydney.
 There are many eateries to choose from at this location and you can be assured that all of their products are sustainably sourced.
 If inclined, why not check out the Seafood School.
-This institution has been established since 1989, offering visitors the opportunity for hands-on cooking experiences.
+This institution has been established in 1989, offering visitors the opportunity for hands-on cooking experiences.
 Here you can learn how to prepare quality seafood dishes at home.